 Due to tax law changes, beginning Jan.
 1, 2019, you'll no longer be required to have minimum essential coverage.
 Each January you'll still get an IRS Form 1095 from your pay center listing the coverage you had during the previous tax year.

-Taxpayers should receive Affordable Care Act information statements from their employer(s) or coverage provider by early March in 2021 regarding their 2020 health insurance coverage.
+Taxpayers should receive Affordable Care Act information statements from their employer(s) or coverage provider by early March regarding their health insurance coverage.

 Form 1095-C is sent to certain employees of applicable large employers.
 Applicable large employers are those with 50 or more full-time employees.

-Form 1095-C contains information about the health coverage offered by your employer in 2020.
+Form 1095-C contains information about the health coverage offered by your employer in that tax year.
 This may include information about whether you enrolled in coverage.
-Use the information contained in the 1095-C to assist you in determining in you are eligible for the premium tax credit.

 You do not need form 1095-C to complete your taxes.
 Form 1095-C does not get filed with your tax return.
 Keep a copy of the form with your tax records for future reference.
 If you have any questions about the information contained on the 1095-C form, please contact the issuer.